nocomplexity/FreeAndOpenMachineLearning/whatisml.md

 data has been prepared correctly.
 So despite the promises of machine learning, when you want to apply machine learning you always have a data challenge.
-Getting good and large amounts of data that is usable for input of a machine learning algorithm is often not a simple problem to solve.
+Getting good and large amounts of data that is usable for input of a machine learning algorithm is not a simple problem to solve.
 Not only getting enough quality data, but also managing (storing, processing etc) the retrieved data is hard.
 Most of the time the storage and performance aspect are the easiest problems to solve regarding data.